 Let us follow closely the sequence of events: the multiplication takes place only after the breaking and the breaking of the bread takes place only after a “small lad” courageously gives up all of his trivial resources.
 Those poor, small loaves are multiplied as they are broken!
 Jesus multiplies what we accept, a little blindly, to share with Him and with others.

-* When the people saw the sign: The motive that John gives for the miracle just worked is not compassion for the crowd; this would have been well understood by the disciples present, who, however, according to Mark (6: 52 and 8: 14-21), did not understand the meaning of what had taken place.
+* When the people saw the sign: The motive that John gives for the miracle just worked is not compassion for the crowd.
+This would have been well understood by the disciples present, who, according to Mark (6:52 and 8:14-21), did not understand the meaning of what had taken place.

-* Perceiving then that they were about to come and take him by force to make him king, Jesus withdrew again to the mountain by himself: Contrary to the other Evangelists, John gives the reason for Jesus’ sudden disappearance after the miracle: he wanted to prevent that his role as Messiah might be “fouled” by political manifestations by the crowd.
-Jesus once more makes clear his choice (cfr Mt 4: 1-10), which he will repeat right to the end before Pilate (19: 33-37).
+* Perceiving then that they were about to come and take Him by force to make Him king, Jesus withdrew again to the mountain by Himself: Contrary to the other Evangelists, John gives the reason for Jesus’ sudden disappearance after the miracle.
+He wanted to prevent His role as Messiah from being “fouled” by any political manifestations of the crowd.
+Jesus once more makes clear His choice (cf. Mt 4:1-10), which He will repeat right to the end before Pilate (19:33-37).

 5. A few questions to direct our reflection and its practice

-a) The bread is multiplied because someone “very small” has the courage to renounce hanging on to his security (even though it was minimal, it was a little like the Hebrews hankering after the life in Egypt) risking failure or shamefacedness.
+a) The bread is multiplied because someone “very small” has the courage to renounce hanging on to his security risking failure or being shamefaced.
 The “young lad” of the Gospel story believes in Jesus, even though Jesus had promised nothing on this occasion.
-Would I, would we do the same?
+Would I, would we, do the same?

 c) The material bread offered by God refers us to the bread we ought to share with so many men and women who, on this same earth we live on and whose resources we waste so thoughtlessly, struggle desperately for a slice of bread.
 When we pray “give us this day our daily bread” do we at least think of those who have no bread and how we can help them?